New York City Coalition for Adult Literacy

 Kingsbridge Heights Community Center

 Korean Community Services of Metro.
-NY, Inc.
+NY

 LaGuardia Community College, Adult Community Learning

-Lehman College Adult Learning Center
+Lehman Community College Adult Learning Center

 Literacy Assistance Center